 Mooncake Markus was staying in 9 when he first tried mooncake.
-Markus's favourite kind of mooncake has a filling made of 10 • Markus says that he likes to have 11 with mooncake.
-Mooncake is popular during the Moon Festival, which last year was s held in 12 • The mooncake Marcus was given during the festival had the shape of a 13 on the top.
-Markus was surprised to learn that mooncake is rarely made 14 in China ı.
-The people Markus was staying with received mooncake from their r 15 .
-His host family gave Markus a mooncake that had a slightly 16 flavour.
-Markus was told that, many years ago, people used mooncakes to s end 17 to each other.
-After people had read what was written on the mooncake, they ${\bf 18}{}$ it. [printfriendly]

-You will hear five short extracts in which people talk about deciding to take up new interests.
-For questions 19-23, choose from the list (A-H) the reason each speaker gives for deciding to take up their new interest.
+Markus's favourite kind of mooncake has a filling made of 10 Markus says that he likes to have 11 with mooncake.
+Mooncake is popular during the Moon Festival, which last year was held in 12 · The mooncake Marcus was given during the festival had the shape of a 13 on the top.
+Markus was surprised to learn that mooncake is rarely made 14 in Chi na.
+The people Markus was staying with received mooncake from their 15 His host family gave Markus a mooncake that had a slightly 16 flavour Markus was told that, many years ago, people used mooncakes to send 17 to each other.
+After people had read what was written on the mooncake, they 18 it.
+Part 3 You will hear five short extracts in which people talk about deciding to take up new interests.
+For questions 19-23 , choose from the list ( A-H ) the reason each speaker gives f interest.
 Use the letters only once.
-There are three extra letters which you do not need to use.

-A to help other people Speaker 1 19

-•

-B to make some money Speaker 2 20

-C to pass the time Speaker 3 21

-D to meet new people Speaker 4 22

-E to try to win a prize Speaker 5 23

-F to overcome a fear
+There are three extra letters which you do not A to help other people Speaker 1 19 B to make some money Speaker 2 20 C to pass the time Speaker 3 21 D to meet new people Speaker 4 22 E to try to win a prize Speaker 5 23 F to overcome a fear

-${f G}$ to get fit
+G to get fit

 H to make a change from their work